SergioRebo/Restaurant/README.md

 The Backend Tier is separated in different layers:
 - Distributed Service Layer: Where our service is.
 - AppService Layer: This will be our Business and Logic layer.
 - Domain Layer: This layer is where our entities will be.
-Moreover, another project has been created in order to apply log using the Adapted Pattern.
+Besides, another project has been created in order to apply log using the Adapted Pattern.
+You can see our Adapted Pattern structure in the following [image](https://github.com/SergioRebo/Restaurant/blob/master/Assets/AdapterPatternVueling.png).
+- Infrastructure Layer: In this layer we have the repositories and all the data treatment.